Weird Fantasy

-Weird Fantasy is an American dark fantasy and science fiction anthology comic that was part of the EC Comics line in the early 1950s.
+Weird Fantasy is an American science fiction anthology comic that was part of the EC Comics line in the early 1950s.
 The companion comic for Weird Fantasy was Weird Science.
 Over a four-year span, Weird Fantasy ran for 22 issues, ending with the November–December 1953 issue.
+Despite its title, it published works of science fiction.

 Publication history

 The bi-monthly science-fiction comic, published by Bill Gaines and edited by Al Feldstein, replaced romance comic A Moon, A Girl...
 Romance with the May/June 1950 issue.
 Although the title and format change took effect with issue 13, Gaines and Feldstein decided not to restart the numbering in order to save money on second class postage.
 The Post Office took note, and starting with issue #6, all the issues were numbered correctly.
 Because of this, "Weird Fantasy #13" could refer to either the May/June 1950 issue or the actual 13th issue of the title, published in 1952.
 The same confusion exists for issues #14–17, #17 being the last issue published before EC reset the numbering.

-Artist/writer Harry Harrison claims credit for originally turning Gaines on to the idea of publishing science fiction.
+Harry Harrison, primarily a writer but also an artist, credited himself for turning Gaines on to the idea of publishing science fiction.
 Harrison has stated that he and fellow artist Wally Wood were interested in science fiction and supplied Gaines with a lot of science fiction material to read.
 Harrison had no editorial control over the contents of the comic aside from his own stories, and he left EC by the end of 1950.